| Bahrain: the Way to Uncover Torture Claims Most governments in the world, including democratic ones, do

 governments resort to adopting local mechanisms to monitor their

+own prisons which undoubtedly prove to be highly effective.
 In Bahrain the Red Cross visits are constant and regular, and

 the Bahraini government does not feel uncomfortable towards them